 Land tax is normally paid by the owner of the piece of land.
-This tax is normally applied to arable land, including vineyards and orchards and similar tracts of land where it is used for commercial purposes.
+This tax is normally applied to arable land, including vineyards and orchards and similar tracts of land used for commercial purposes.
 Exemptions apply to state-owned land, cemeteries and public parks.
 Tax is calculated as a percentage of the value of the land.
 Rates are either 0.25% or 0.75% of the value.
 Certain other types of land (e.g. building plots) are taxed at a rate per square metre.

 In 2016, property sales tax was abolished and replaced by property purchase tax.
 The main change is that the tax is now payable by the buyer rather than the seller.
 Property purchase tax is imposed whenever land or buildings are sold, at a rate of 4% of either the sale price or tax evaluation price, whichever is higher.